CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Discussion

 \subsection{Security Scope and Future Hardening}

 In the current design, \textsc{CHRONOS} assumes an honest-but-curious server that computes the final aggregate faithfully.
 It mitigates Man-in-the-Middle (MITM) attacks during the idle phase via server-mediated Authenticated Key Exchange (AKE).
+We note that several server-side deviations are already constrained by the existing hardware anchors: the monotonic RPMB counter prevents a server from inducing mask reuse by replaying a stale round index, and certificate-based AKE prevents key substitution during the exchange.
+Consequently, even a server that deviates from the protocol cannot extract an individual client's gradient; the residual exposure is confined to aggregation \emph{integrity} (e.g., returning a corrupted global model or silently excluding valid updates), which we address as follows.

 Resilience against a fully malicious server, which might return corrupted global models or attempt to exclude valid client updates, could be added via commit-and-prove techniques.
 Clients would commit to their masked gradients, and the server would provide a zero-knowledge proof of correct aggregation.
 Such extensions would add a verification step to the active phase but maintain the core benefit of interaction-free masking established by \textsc{CHRONOS}.